openmobilityfoundation/mobility-data-specification/provider/README.md

 For the purposes of this specification, the intersection of two geographic datatypes is defined according to the [`ST_Intersects` PostGIS operation](https://postgis.net/docs/ST_Intersects.html)

 > If a geometry or geography shares any portion of space then they intersect.
-For geography -- tolerance is 0.00001 meters (so any points that are close are considered to intersect).<br>
+For geography -- tolerance is 0.00001 meters (so any points that are close are considered to intersect).
+>
 > Overlaps, Touches, Within all imply spatial intersection.
 If any of the aforementioned returns true, then the geometries also spatially intersect.
 Disjoint implies false for spatial intersection.

 [Top][toc]